ahmedgebreeel/ChatApp-Server-Side/README.md

-#Features
+# Features

-user can login if he has an acccount
+- user can login if he has an acccount

-and singup if he not has an account
+- and singup if he not has an account

-display all users
+- display all users

-create chat one user
+- create chat one user

-getchat
+- getchat

-make a chat group
+- make a chat group

-add user to chatgroup
+- add user to chatgroup

-send message
+- send message

-get Allmessages in chat
+- get Allmessages in chat

-#Install dependencies:
+## Install dependencies:

-npm i cookie-parser
-npm i mongoose bcryptjs validator dotenv cors jsonwebtoken express-async-handler
+npm i cookie-parser mongoose bcryptjs validator dotenv cors jsonwebtoken express-async-handler

-Start the server:
+### Start the server:

 node index.js

-#API Endpoints
+## API Endpoints

 POST  http://localhost:8000/user/signup: Register a new user. {email,password,name}